 Give clear directions in advance of the action: There will be a traffic light coming up in half a mile; as we get close to it you can put on your directional signal and take a right-hand turn at the light.

 Mistakes will happen.
-When I learned to drive, it was on an old 4-on-the-floor Dodge Colt.
-I remember my first foray onto the main roads in the center of town and how sweaty my hands were on the wheel.
-I knew I hadn’t mastered the sensitive clutch and the road was full of slush.
-I’ll never forget the feeling of stalling again and again through 3 red lights while a line of outraged commuters honked behind me.
+When I learned to drive, it was on a temperamental 4-on-the-floor Dodge Colt.
+My first foray onto the main roads in the center of town happened to be right after a snowfall and the road was full of slush.
+As my hands gripped the wheel at the red light, I remember thinking, So that’s what they mean by white knuckles.
+I hadn’t mastered the sensitive clutch yet.
+Even on a back road in dry conditions, I had trouble easing from the clutch to gas without stalling.
+I’ll never forget the panic of stalling again and again through 3 red lights while a line of outraged commuters honked behind me.

 5. Work with a Driving School